 Students are required to enroll in a minimum of four academic sessions total for the Doctoral Project: one of Doctoral Project Seminar (PSYD901) and three (3) of Doctoral Project (PSYD900).
 It is expected that students complete their doctoral project before they begin internship.
-Students enrolled in Doctoral Project are considered fulltime students; see "ENROLLMENT REQUIREMENTS" for additional information about student' enrollment status and financial aid eligibility wen registered for Doctoral Project (PSYD900).
+Students enrolled in Doctoral Project are considered fulltime students; see "ENROLLMENT REQUIREMENTS" for additional information about students' enrollment status and financial aid eligibility when registered for Doctoral Project (PSYD900).

 Students receive a grade of Pass or No-Pass for each session they are enrolled in the Doctoral Project and Doctoral Project Seminar.
 Students receiving a grade of "No Pass" in Doctoral Project Seminar or Doctoral Project will need to repeat it to obtain a grade of "Pass" and they will be engaged in a remediation plan to assist them in overcoming the difficulties that led to the grade of "No Pass".
 Students who do not show progress in the areas being addressed by the remediation plan may be placed on probation and if these difficulties persist, they may be dismissed from the program.
+Two grades of "No Pass" can lead to dismissal from the Doctoral Program.

 In order to complete the Doctoral Project process, one copy of the final written project that is signed by the student and Committee members must be submitted to the AU-Miami Campus library.
 In addition, the student must email the project's abstract, approved by his/her Doctoral Project Committee, to the library.
-Students who have not completed their Project by the last day of their final semester of internship must continue to register for Doctoral Project until the Project is completed.
+Students who have not completed their Project by the last day of their final semester of internship will be allowed to register for a maximum of three semesters if, and only, this will not exceed seven years in the program.
 If the student fails to submit the signed Doctoral Project to the library during the session in which the oral presentation took place, the student is considered active and must pay the Doctoral Project fee for each session until the Doctoral Project process is completed.